 - You must check your Wright State University e-mail and WINGS Express accounts for notifications and updates to the status of your financial aid, including your SAP appeal.

 SAP Appeal Criterion

 The SAP appeal process will require you:

-- Submit the Online SAP Appeal Form via WINGS Express.
+- Submit the Online SAP Appeal Form via WINGS Express (For step-by-step instructions on how to access WINGS Express, visit the WINGS Express Support Page).
 When completing this form you will be required to supply the following information:

 - A statement that explains the circumstance or reason you failed to meet SAP requirements.